sio-doh/30-Days-Of-React/05_Day_Props/05_props.md

 ReactDOM.render(<App />, rootElement)
 ```

-We will go in depth about list and map in an other sections.
+We will go in-depth about list and map in other sections.
 Now, let's see an object as a props.

 ### Object props type

 We may pass an object as props to a React component.
 Let's see an example.
 We can change the previous Header props to object.
-For the time being let's change few properties for better understanding.
+For the time being let's change a few properties for better understanding.

 ```js
 import React from 'react'